For any products purchased through the links on this site we may earn a small commission

 If you shop with them on the 21st of every month, they give 10% of profits to projects that provide access to education, culture & equal opportunities to children around the world.

 For a company that has been making clothing and accessories in England since 1796, they have seen their fair share of fashions come and go.
-Although they understand that by being a producer of clothing they cannot truly call themselves sustainable, they work hard to reduce their impact on the environment.
+Although they understand that by being a producer of clothing they cannot truly call themselves a sustainable menswear brand, they work hard to reduce their impact on the environment.

 Peregrine aims to use the best, sustainable materials to manufacture its products in England using heritage techniques.
 This, alongside their direct to consumer model and long-lasting design process, enables them to be as sustainable as possible.